What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Let us know — we’re counting on you to help Encyclo get better.

 Since 2002, Fox News has been the highest-rated of America’s three primary cable news networks, ahead of MSNBC and CNN.
-It had its biggest year in 2009 and experienced further growth in early 2010.
+Its audience size peaked in 2009, though it remains well ahead of its competitors.
 It earned $534.8 million in profits in 2009, up 19 percent from the previous year, and higher than either CNN or MSNBC.

 Fox was founded in 1996 by Roger Ailes (who remains its head) and Rupert Murdoch as an antidote to what they saw as the mainstream media’s ideological and political bias.